-Today, the Ministry of Housing, Communities and Local Government published a series of new and updated online guides for private landlords and tenants including a new How to Let guide and an updated How to Rent guide which must be issued to tenants at the start (or renewal) of an assured shorthold tenancy – as from the 26th June 2018.
+On 26th June 2018, the government published a series of new and updated online guides for private landlords and tenants.
+The new publications included a How to Let guide and an updated How to Rent guide which must be issued to tenants at the start (or renewal) of an assured shorthold tenancy.

-In order to continue to improve standards in the private rented sector, the series of guides have been produced in partnership with private landlord, tenant and managing agent groups and professional bodies and local housing authorities.
+In order to continue to improve standards in the private rented sector, the series of guides have been produced in partnership with private landlord, tenant and managing agent groups and local housing authorities.

-The new How to Let guide includes checklists for new and existing landlords to help them comply with current property legislation and their legal responsibilities when letting a property, including how to protect tenancy deposits, carry out gas safety checks and install smoke and carbon dioxide alarms.
+The new How to Let guide includes checklists for new and existing landlords to help them comply with their legal responsibilities.
+It covers all areas, including how to protect tenancy deposits, carry out gas safety checks and install smoke and carbon dioxide alarms.

-The How to Let guide is only an information guide for landlords – it does not need to be issued to tenants.
+Because the How to Let publication is only an information guide for landlords, it does not need to be issued to tenants.

 Download the How to Let Guide for Landlords

-- New How to Rent Guide 2018 (This must be issued to tenants at the start of a new tenancy and on renewal)
+- How to Rent (this must be issued to tenants at the start of a new tenancy and on renewal)

 “Every day across the country thousands of people move house – from young people leaving home for the first time, to those relocating after years in the same property.